unburied/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/GP3_Plan Critique.md

 #### Speaking about your process

+* Your Career Specialist reiterates what constitutes a power statement.
+* Your instructor and a Career Specialist encourage you to write up a few bullet points detailing your own process breakdown.
-* Your instructor and a Career Specialist use a student Trello board to create several resume power statements and conduct a mock interview:
+* In front of the class, your instructor uses the content in a student Trello board to create several resume power statements with the Career Specialist, asking a number of questions:
+  * "Describe a project you worked on?"
   * "How did you break down your tasks?
 What aspects of the project did you have clear ownership of?"
   * "How did you divide up work to deliver on time?"
   * "What were the results or outcomes of dividing the project the way the team did?
 Was this process effective?"
-* Your instructor conducts this interview in front of the class and the Career Specialist reiterates what makes a power statement.
-Your instructor may also use some student-curated questions.
-You're encouraged to write your own questions based on your task breakdown.
+* Your instructor may also use some student-curated questions.
+Don't forget to write your own questions based on your task breakdown.

 ### *You Do*